pweingardt/mylyn-gitlab/README.md

 The Mylyn GitLab Connector allows you to connect Mylyn to your self hosted GitLab instance in order to manage your issues on Gitlab with your local Eclipse instance.

+## Current Status

+Currenty the plugin does not work with the Gitlab V4 API.
+I will update the project as soon as possible, hopefully next weekend.

 ## Features